 You can read the original NDTV article about Stacy Jacobs and her saris here

 I am saddened to see that people refuse to understand that there is a fine but clear line between cultural appropriation and cultural appreciation.
 People like Sarkar refuse to understand and encourage outsiders who choose to embrace us.
 They accuse them of reaping the benefits of systemic privilege.
 And they hold them guilty for generations of oppression.

 Systemic privilege is not a myth.
 And the least that privileged people can do is to acknowledge it.
 But here is the flipside.
 The privilege that comes from an accident of birth cannot be erased.
 And the only thing that a privileged person can do, is to actively fight against the generations of oppression and othering that their ancestors committed upon less privileged people.
 Sometimes, that active fight comes in the form of building bridges, seeking the beauty in something that has systematically been deemed ugly, having open and honest conversations, and finding common ground.

 Let me illustrate this point with an analogy.
 Copying someone’s work and passing it off as one’s own is plagiarism.
 It is unethical.
-Using someone’s work to add to our own academic argument and referencing that person is theoretical research, which is completely ethical.
+Using someone’s work to add to our own academic argument and referencing that person is an accepted research practice, which is completely ethical.
 The question of cultural appropriation is more complex because often the beauty of an oppressed culture is steeped in its people’s history of exploitation and their collective experience of discrimination and dehumanization.

 But for every such instance, there are those who cannot be painted with the same brush and Stacy Jacobs is one of those amazing, genuine people.
 Also, in order for us to not engage in the same kind of exclusion that was practiced by our oppressors, we need to take a gentle, open, and sincere approach to this question.
 We need to welcome people into our hearts and homes in order to undo the undoings of our tragic history.